5 Open Source Alternatives to Google Analytics

 Matomo

-✓ Self-hosting or bookable as a service
+✓ self-hosting or available as a service

 ✓ allows multiple user accounts

-✓ easily expandable through plug-ins
+✓ easily expandable through plugins

-✓ free of charge in self-hosting
+✓ free in self-hosting

 ✓ offers comprehensive web analytics

-✓ allows import of Google Analytics data
+✓ allows the import of Google Analytics data

 Open Web Analytics

-✓ self-hosting or bookable as a service
+✓ self-hosting or available as a service

 ✓ allows multiple user accounts

-✓ free of charge in self-hosting
+✓ free in self-hosting

-✓ heatmap of user behaviour
+✓ heatmap for user behavior

 ✓ allows search term tracking and website usage history tracking